geertj/gruvi/docs/index.rst

 Gruvi is a network library for Python.
 It combines the efficiencies of event-based I/O with a sequential programming model.
-Gruvi uses libuv_ (via pyuv_) as the underlying, high-performance event-based I/O layer, and greenlets_ to turn the callback programming style associated with event-based I/O into a traditional sequential programming style.
+Gruvi uses libuv_ (via pyuv_) as the underlying high-performance event-based I/O layer, and coroutines based on greenlets_ to create a traditional sequential programming model on top of the evented I/O callback API.

-Gruvi is similar in concept to gevent_, concurrence_ and eventlet_.
-For a rationale on why I've created a new library, see :ref:`rationale`.
+Gruvi comes with batteries included.
+It has out of the box support for SSL, HTTP (both client and server), JSON-RPC and D-BUS.

 Gruvi values: